Home » Do Tortoises Shells Grow with Them?

 There are several stages to tortoise development.
 At around stage 16 or 17, the carapace begins to form.
 This is the hard upper layer of the shell, which will do the most work defending the tortoise from harm.

 Once hatched, the shell of the baby tortoise will be soft because it’s still developing.
-It’ll harden gradually in the following weeks, taking 1-5 years to fully harden.
+It’ll harden gradually in the following weeks, taking 1-5 years to harden.

 From here, the shell will continue to grow throughout the tortoise’s life.